powerhousepro69/videoinfox/readme.md

             Change to a parent directory of a video library.
 Then -Show All on the home screen and select -Make Playlist

-            Removed Line: * Duplicates are always removed from playlist find results.
+            * Duplicates are always removed from playlist find results.

 ![Playlist Find](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/PLAYLIST-FIND.png)